lambda-snail/HedgehogWebServices/README.md

   * So, no major refactorings the last few days :)
 * To organize a larger project, and use an issue tracking system (Trello) to maintain continuity in the development process.
 * That larger projects really need good naming conventions, otherwise you spend too much time looking for stuff in the folders.
+  * Naming is also difficult.
+I named my user categories "Customer" and "User" - the latter of which caused som major confusion in the code and I regret it dearly.
+I guess the lesson is to not use general names to name something very specific.
 * That having more than one subclass of IdentituUser is a pain.
 * Separating the storage of users and other application data might be a good idea (this should be a natural choice if following SOLID principles).